 This is the side view of my original plan.
 I had it all worked out but needed some rubber stoppers to put around the outside of the test tubes to keep them from falling through.

 I headed up to Home Depot and explained to Dana (aka my favorite HD employee) what the plan was and he led me over to a section that had something similar to what I was describing, but it was plastic, not rubber.
 Forcing a hard plastic ring around a glass test tube sounded like a gashed hand waiting to happen.
-Standing there defeated, my eye darted around I spotted these things:
+Standing there defeated, my eye darted around and I spotted these things:

 Favorite Tip Alert #1 : To make your wood look old-ish and distressed, grab a handful of random hardware…